 Because they are part of the nightshade family, and contain a toxin called solanine, these too are toxic to ducks.
 Solanine is known to attack red blood cells, cause heart failure, and scours.

-Some keepers chop up red tomatoes and give to ducks as a once-in-a-while treat because they are supposed to be safe.
+Some keepers give chop-up red tomatoes to ducks as a once-in-a-while treat because they are supposed to be safe.
 I have opted to just skip tomatoes altogether as treats due to worries over toxicity.

 This vegetable is also a member of the nightshade family and is therefore toxic to ducks, and should never be given as a treat.

 Do not ever give your ducks sweet snacks or especially chocolate – which can be toxic.
 The ducks are unable to process artificial sweets properly.

-When poultry birds consume mouldy or rotting food it can cause deformities in offspring, hamper wing growth, and cause aspergillosis – a potentially fatal infection of the lungs.
+When poultry birds consume moldy or rotting food it can cause deformities in offspring, hamper wing growth, and cause aspergillosis – a potentially fatal infection of the lungs.

 Never feed poultry birds the skins, flesh, or pits of avocados.
-They are toxic to the birds and can cause myocardial necrosis.
+They are toxic to birds and can cause myocardial necrosis.

 The raw leaves from this plant contain oxalic acid, which is toxic.
 Consumption of rhubarb can cause thin-shelled eggs, as well.

 Ducks (and many types of livestock) cannot eat onions because they contain thiosulphate.
-This toxin kills red blood cells and can cause both fatal anemia and jaundice hen consumed in large amounts.
+This toxin kills red blood cells and can cause both fatal anemia and jaundice when consumed in large amounts.